 Low impact – where things like aerobics classes and running involve a lot of impact, spinning is a very low impact activity, making it easy on your joints.
 This is an important consideration if you are overweight, or have a history of ankle, knee, hip, or spine problems.

 Time-efficient – going for a bike ride outdoors invariable means lots of starts and stops, which can add a lot of time to your workout.
-Spin classes are non-stop, which means you can cram more exercise into less time for a more efficient workout.
+They are non-stop, which means you can cram more exercise into less time for a more efficient workout.

 Safe and comfortable – riding a bike outdoors invariably means coming into close proximity with other road users.
 Lousy weather and badly-repaired roads can also add to your riding experience.
 In contrast, spinning is much safer and more comfortable.
 Injuries in spin class are few and far between, and you don’t need to wear a helmet!

 Superior calorie-burning – depending on how hard you pedal, spin-classes can burn between 400-600 calories per hour.
 This can have a significant impact on weight loss.
 Of course, to lose weight with spinning, you may also need to adjust your diet.
 But, if you are eating healthily, a few weekly spin classes should help you shed those unwanted pounds.

 Great for aerobic and anaerobic fitness – spinning is an aerobic activity which means oxygen and fat combine to provide you with energy.
 However, most classes involve hill climbs and sprints, which are anaerobic activities.
 Anaerobic means without oxygen.
 Combining these two types of exercise in one workout means you can develop a much higher level of fitness than you could with pure aerobic training.

 A good workout for your legs – spinning works all of your major leg muscles, from your calves up to your butt.
 Seated sprints and standing hill climbs will build strength and endurance and increase muscle tone too.